-Separate waste charges are levied by 72 of the 79 Councils.
-This effectively means that the waste services
+Separate waste charges are levied by 73 of the 79 Councils.
+This effectively means that the waste services provided by the remaining six councils are funded by general rates.

-The increase in budgeted waste charges revenue over the last three years has been substantially higher than both budgeted general rates revenue and consumer price index increases, with a 9.4% increase in 2015-16, 9.6% in 2016-17 and 5.7% in 2017-18.
+The increase in budgeted waste charges revenue over the last three years has been substantially higher than both budgeted general rates revenue and consumer price index increases, with a 9.6% increase in 2016-17, 5.7% in 2017-18 and 11.0% in 2018-19.